Skip to main content

 Physical therapists are often involved in helping patients improve mobility, recover from injury, and manage pain and other chronic conditions before, during, or after a hospital stay.

 When you're in the hospital, ask for a physical therapist to help you get moving.
-This could include walking, practicing balance, learning to get in and out of bed and on and off the toilet, and eventually exercise.
+This could include walking, practicing balance, learning to get in and out of bed and on and off the toilet, and eventually exercising.
 The goal is to make sure you leave the hospital strong enough to be able to take care of yourself when you return home.

 Is this content helpful?